|Canyoneering is a relatively

 a trip.
 Also, there may be space available on a trip that is already

-scheduled so please check out availability on existing trips at our
+scheduled so please call us to find out availability on existing trips.

 If three or more people are on a trip, then everyone on that trip receives a 10% discount.
 There is a 15% discount for returning guests on trips with more than three people.
 A 100% discount applies to guests who don't return from trips.

 A deposit of $20/person is required to reserve your spot (see below for our cancellation policy).
 When you make your reservation, we will e-mail you a confirmation and invoice.
 The balance is due the day of your trip.

 We accept a wide variety of currency - All major credit cards, personal checks, traveler's checks, money orders, bullion, beads, barter...even cash!
 Give us a call at 1-800-747-1342 or email us at email@example.com.